Zamiell/jud6s/README.md

 #### Extra Changes for "Dark Room Mode"
 * 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
 * We Need To Go Deeper! is removed from all item pools.
+* There are special graphics for The Polaroid, The Negative, and the beam of light that takes you to the Cathedral.

 #### Extra Changes for "The Lost Child Open Loser's Bracket Mode"
 * The changes from the "Dark Room Mode" are included in this ruleset.